Risk and Crisis Management

 The Company establishes the policies and management plans for risk management that focuses on strong risk management with systematic process to efficiently handle risk and maintain the overall risk at an acceptable level.
 The risk management process includes:

-- Policy Setting for Risk Management: defining the scopes, responsibilities and risk management guidelines aligned with the Company's strategies and operational objectives.
+- Risk Management Policy Setting: Defining the scopes, responsibilities and risk management guidelines aligned with the Company's strategies and operational objectives.

-- Risk Identification: identifying potential risks that affect the achievement of the Company's objectives, considering both internal and external factors related to the Company.
-To cover strategic, operational, financial, legal and regulatory risks, risks of Environmental, Social and Corporate Governance (ESG) impacts as well as newly Emerging Risks.
+- Risk Identification: Identifying potential risks that affect the achievement of the Company's objectives, considering both internal and external factors related to the Company.
+To cover strategic, operational, financial, legal and regulatory risks, risks of Environmental, Social and Corporate Governance (ESG) as well as Emerging Risks.

 - Risk Assessment: Evaluating the risk levels based on predefined criteria for likelihood of occurrence, and impacts on the Company's objectives achievement, in case that such risk occur, to prioritize the risk matrix and define the methods to manage such risks.

-- Risk Management: defines the critical methods for developing a risk management plan in order to reduce likelihood of occurrence and impacts or potential damages that may occur.
-It is essential to manage risks to maintain them at an acceptable level.
+- Risk Management: Defines the critical methods for developing a risk management plan in order to reduce the likelihood of occurrence and minimize potential impacts or damages.
+All risks must be managed to remain within acceptable levels.

 Risk Management Structure